 - Linking to lawful online content

 - Copies of unlicensed materials that fall under the fair use exception after a reasonable assessment (mainly excerpts, portions of works, short works)

 - Materials for which permission has been obtained or for which a license permits the use.

-In many cases, instructors will have to create a link to an online source rather than a copy a work to the course management system for a reading assignment.
+In many cases, instructors will have to create a link to an online source rather than a copy a work to the learning management system for a reading assignment.
 Students may use their NETIDs to access works directly from linked sites.

 Students should never use illegal websites to access works.
 Often websites claim to permit uses of works they host but they do not have rights to offer the works to Internet users.
 Many websites host material to accrue advertising revenue from unlawful uses of copyrighted works.
 They function like black markets.
 You need to exercise good judgment in distinguishing between works that have been posted to the internet legally and illegally.
 Please don’t use illegal sites.

 Finally, students should not further reproduce or redistribute course materials to any persons or websites outside the course.
 There are websites that encourage students to upload course material in return for free access to the sites, or for direct payment to students and the promise of higher grades from the access they will have to such aggregated material.
 You, as the student, are not the copyright holder of the syllabus, the instructor’s copyrighted course material (lessons, assignments, exams, etc.), or other scholarly and educational content used for the course.
 It is unlawful to upload most types of course materials to third-party websites that manipulate students to collect and aggregate course material for the private profit of the website owners.
 Don’t be fooled.
 Please do not engage in this type of activity.
 Please respect your instructors.

 For further information on copyright in teaching, see the section in this website on Copyright in Teaching and Using Learning management systems: To Do and Not To Do.